A French court postpones Gérard Depardieu's sex assault trial because of his health

 France continues to reckon with sexual violence in the wake of the #MeToo movement that initially struggled to find traction, especially in the cinema industry.

 Depardieu “is a coward,” French actor Anouk Grinberg told the AP outside the courtroom.
-Grinberg, who played in ”The Green Shutters," said she showed up to court “because I can’t take it anymore.
-It’s unbearable, this man’s violence against women.
+Grinberg, who played in ”The Green Shutters," said she showed up to court “because I can’t take it anymore...
 And the impunity, it’s got to stop, society can’t allow it”.

 About 100 people gathered outside the court on Monday, some holding signs, responding to a call from several feminist groups to show support for victims of sexual violence.
 Some activists made their way into the courtroom and sat among other members of the general public attending the hearings.

-Blanche Sabbah, a women’s rights activist, said “we’re here even though Gerard Depardieu will not show up."
-The plaintiffs "have showed up.
+Blanche Sabbah, a women’s rights activist, said “we’re here even though Gérard Depardieu will not show up."
+The plaintiffs "have shown up.
 They’re here and I am here to support them.
 That’s why all of these feminists are here.”

 Prosecutors say there were witnesses on the film set